kgajera/gatsby-contentful-rich-text-starter/README.md

    CONTENTFUL_MANAGEMENT_TOKEN=
    ```

-1. Run `yarn contentful-import` to import content types
+1. Run `npm run contentful-import` to import content types.

-1. Run `yarn develop` to start the development server.
+1. Run `npm run develop` to start the development server.
 Your site is now running at `http://localhost:8000`!

 ## Deploy